seb-patron/archived-seb-patron.github.io/README.md

 The rest of the folders help support my website and take care of some more details. _sass contains my sass files, assets contains images, _data contains some additional data that fills out certain pages, etc.

-This blig is based on **al-folio**, which is based on the [\*folio theme](https://github.com/bogoli/-folio) (published by [Lia Bogoev](http://liabogoev.com) and under the MIT license).
+This blog is based on **al-folio**, which is based on the [\*folio theme](https://github.com/bogoli/-folio) (published by [Lia Bogoev](http://liabogoev.com) and under the MIT license).
-Since then, it got a full re-write of the styles and many additional cool features.
+Over time, I gave the theme a couple of re-writes and added many additional cool features.
+For example, on the [photography page](http://sebastianpatron.com/skills/3_photography/) I created a custom javascript script and css that allows a user to click on an image to make it larger and give it a white background (you can see that code [here](https://github.com/seb-patron/seb-patron.github.io/blob/master/_skills/3_photography.markdown)).
 The emphasis is on whitespace, transparency, and academic usage: [theme demo](https://alshedivat.github.io/al-folio/).

 ## Contributing